What is DEF?

 We also offer the added convenience of being able to use your CFN card to purchase DEF.
 See below for an interactive map of our convenient locations.

 DEF at the Pump.
-We offer six convenient locations for purchasing DEF with your CFN card.
+We offer four convenient locations for purchasing DEF with your CFN card.

 North Lewiston Dyna Mart